msirringhaus/obs_chat_bot/README.md

 A Matrix chat bot for the open build service (OBS) of openSUSE.

 ## To test
-Create a `botconfig.toml` file like this:
+Create a `obs_chat_bot/config.toml` file in one of your XDG_CONFIG-directories like this:
 ```
 user = "botname"
 password = "bot_password"